TNGStudios/rgc-spec/source/std/iidx-DP.rst

 Description
 ***********

-This is the std library format for beatmania IIDX's Single Player (SP) game mode.
-In game, this mode utilises 7 keys and a turntable.
+This is the std library format for beatmania IIDX's Double Player (DP) game mode.
+In game, this mode utilises 14 keys and two turntables.

 ************************
 Latest ``formatVersion``